 This assignment requires student to interact with staff and review policies and procedures at the placement site.
 Students will prepare both written and oral presentations.
 Students are encouraged to incorporate technological tools as they develop the presentation.
-For this presentation, please prepare a two-page description of the site with copies for the supervisor and for each group member.
+For this presentation, please prepare a two-page typewritten description or a PowerPoint presentation with copies for the supervisor and for each group member.
 Foundational and Conceptual skills listed in the CACREP Standards for each specialty area must be included.
 See Section 5 of the CACREP Standards.
 School Counseling Specialty Standards; Clinical Mental Health Counseling Specialty Standards; and Career Counseling Specialty Standards